Petco: Staff and facilities

 In June 2018, Ron Coughlin, a veteran Hewlett-Packard and PepsiCo executive, took over as CEO.
 Ron Coughlin serves as chairman of the board.
 Mike Nuzzo serves as CFO and COO.

-The company has approximately 1,500 Petco stores across the United States, Mexico, and Puerto Rico.
+The company has approximately 1,500 Petco stores across the United States, Chile, Mexico, and Puerto Rico.
 As of November 23, 2020, Petco had 27,000 employees and was headquartered in San Diego, California.

 Of Petco's stores, 105 contain in-store veterinary clinics.
 In 2022, Petco also operated 65 Unleashed by Petco stores in nine states.
 The Unleashed stores mainly sell natural dog and cat foods and do not carry live animals.
 The smaller Unleashed stores are intended to create a community feeling, hosting pet parties and offering services such as adoption events, dog training, and vaccinations.
 They also sell high-end goods and toys made in the United States.

 Legal issues

 In June 2010, prosecutors from Marin, Los Angeles, San Diego, San Mateo, and Santa Barbara counties announced that Petco had agreed to settle a $1.75 million consumer protection lawsuit, without admitting liability.
 The settlement stems from a lawsuit filed in San Diego Superior Court that alleges Petco overcharged its customers and improperly cared for some animals, following inspections of Petco stores throughout California from 2005 through 2008.
 Petco paid more than $850,000 to resolve a similar case in 2004.

 In September 2011, a Petco location in Johnson City, New York came under fire when nearly 100 animals drowned during a flood caused by Tropical Storm Lee.
 Despite severe weather warnings and flood advisories for the nearby river in the days prior, including from the National Weather Service (as stated by the Johnson City police), Petco initially claimed it had not received warnings, and that the casualties were caused by a backup in the store's drain/sewage line, not by the flooding that submerged the store in four feet of water.
 Johnson City Mayor Dennis Hannon called Petco's initial claims "absurd,” and stated that "for them not to go down there is just absolutely disgusting,” alluding to the sewer/drain line backup being only a small part of the problem.
 On September 12, 2011, Petco issued a statement accepting full responsibility for the event, saying that they "misjudged" the risk of a flood.
 PETA called for a criminal investigation against Petco.

 In 2013, a 10-year-old boy died when he contracted rat-bite fever from his pet rat and his family filed a lawsuit against Petco, but the jury found Petco not negligent or liable.